 - You can use the open-ended slide feature on AhaSlides where the students can submit their answers without a set word limit and in detail

 #6 – Active Listening and Introductions

 Active listening is one of the most important soft skills every person should cultivate.
 With the pandemic putting up a wall to social interactions, now more than ever, teachers have to find interesting ways to help the students listen to the speakers, understand what they’re saying and then respond in the right way.

 You cannot expect the students to enjoy group activities or be comfortable with each other just like that.
-Introductions are one of the best ways to ensure that the students have a fun learning experience and improve active listening.
+Introductions are one of the best ways to ensure students have a fun learning experience and improve active listening.

 This would not only help the students to get to know each other but also to actively listen to their peers.

 #7 – Teach Critical Thinking With Innovations and Experiments

 When you are teaching soft skills to college students, one of the most essential soft skills to consider is critical thinking.
 Many students find it challenging to analyse facts, observe, form their own judgement and provide feedback, especially when a higher authority is involved.

 Feedbacks are one of the best ways to teach students critical thinking.
 There are so many factors to consider before they offer you their opinions or suggestions, and it would also give them an opportunity to think and come to a conclusion.

 And that is why feedbacks are essential not just for the students but also for the teachers.
 It is important to teach them that there is nothing fearful in voicing their opinions or suggestions as long as they are doing it politely and correctly.